Alluxio/alluxio/docs/en/contributor/Contributor-Tools.md

 ```console
     localhost
 ```
-Furthermore, you can run AlluxioFuse process in intellij, the Alluxio root dir will be mounted to /tmp/alluxio-fuse.
+##### Start an AlluxioFuse process
+1. Start a single master Alluxio cluster, or a High Availability cluster in Intellij.
-16. In intellij, start AlluxioFuse process by selecting `Run > Run > AlluxioFuse`
+2. In Intellij, start AlluxioFuse process by selecting `Run > Run > AlluxioFuse`

 ## Maven Targets and Plugins